 We can show you exactly how many impressions are served and when they were served.
 Additionally, we can show the completion rates of the ads.
 Since OTT ads are non-skippable, completion rates are usually 99% or more.
 That is because the only way to not see the whole ad would be if someone decided to turn the TV off in the middle of the ad.

-Just like display and video advertising we are able to target based on the user.
-Rather than creating a schedule and hoping it meets your demo, we can now serve impressions based on exactly who the user is.
+Just like digital display and video advertising we are able to target based on the user.
+Rather than creating a schedule and hoping it meets your demo, OTT advertising serves impressions based on exactly who the user is.

-Commercial Breaks don’t work like traditional TV.
+Commercial breaks on OTT don’t work like traditional TV.
 They are served by impression and they are not set schedules.
 Ads are served when the content is chosen to be watched, meaning every commercial is prime.
 These breaks usually only include 2-3 ads and are non-skippable.
 This makes viewers more likely to see your ad.